 Welcome Table: Greet visitors; help them get name tags; orient them to the building and answer questions.

 Ushering: Welcome people into the sanctuary for 20 minutes before a service; pass the collection plate; count money after the service.

 Caring Table: Write cards to those in need or celebrating a joy; sit at the table before and after service encouraging people to sign cards – a great way to meet new people!

 Coffee: Make coffee before the service (people really appreciate you in this job!)

 Religious Education: Teach a class; organize the closet, greet at the RE Greeter Table, there are many ways to help out with our Children’s Programs!
 Check out the Children & Youth page for more info.

 Flowers: Arrange flowers to beautify our Sanctuary, Welcome Table, and bathrooms.
 Perfect for someone with a creative eye!

 Choir: Provide music for worship.
-Choir practice meets Wednesday nights.
+Choir practice meets Wednesday nights at 7pm.
 See the Music page for details.

 Building and Grounds